srph/angular-infinite-scroll/README.md

 #### v0.1.2

-- Horizontal scrolling triggers the callback.
+- Fixed *horizontal scrolling* from triggering the callback.
 Now, only vertical scrolling will trigger the infinite scrolling.

 #### v0.1.1

-- Fix failing promises.
-Promise block now uses the ```final``` block instead of ```then``` so there are no unexpected behaviors when *promises* fail.
+- Fixed failing promises.
+Promise block now uses the ```final``` block instead of ```then``` so there are no unexpected behaviors when returned *promises* from asynchronous callbacks fail.

 #### v0.1.0